edgelesssys/contrast/docs/docs/howto/workload-deployment/deploy-coordinator.md

 ## How-to

-### Download the Contrast coordinator resource
+### Download the Contrast Coordinator resource

 You can choose whether to download and deploy the Coordinator manifest separately after deploying your application, or include it alongside your application resources and apply everything at once.
 Note that your workloads will not run until a valid manifest has been set.

-Download the Kubernetes resource of the Contrast coordinator, comprising a single replica deployment and a LoadBalancer service.
+Download the Kubernetes resource of the Contrast Coordinator, comprising a single replica deployment and a LoadBalancer service.
 Put it next to your resources:

 ```sh
 curl -fLO https://github.com/edgelesssys/contrast/releases/latest/download/coordinator.yml --output-dir deployment
 ```

-### Deploy the coordinator
+### Deploy the Coordinator

-Deploy the coordinator resource by applying its resource definition:
+Deploy the Coordinator resource by applying its resource definition:

 ```sh
 kubectl apply -f deployment/coordinator.yml

 ```

-### Connect to the Contrast coordinator
+### Connect to the Contrast Coordinator

-For the next steps, we will need to connect to the coordinator.
-The released coordinator resource includes a LoadBalancer definition we can use.
+For the next steps, we will need to connect to the Coordinator.
+The released Coordinator resource includes a LoadBalancer definition we can use.

 ```sh